How Recording Yourself Can Sabotage Your Public Speaking Improvement

 Avoid Comparing Yourself to Other Speakers

-Many people also try to improve by watching accomplished speakers.
-While this can be inspiring, it often does the opposite for beginners.
-Watching polished speakers highlights the gap between where you are now and where you want to be.
-This can create frustration and diminish motivation.
+The other common move is to study accomplished speakers.
+It can be inspiring, but for a beginner it often does the reverse, because watching someone polished only highlights the gap between where you are and where you want to be.
+That gap breeds frustration and kills momentum.

 Focus on Positive Speaking Practice